 I was startled, those girls were good at playing the good Samaritan but deep down they were true wolves.

 I’m grateful for the knowledge you are providing me Hecate, please be my guide from now on, shield me from my enemies and give me truth over swindlers.
 I knew in that moment I had sealed a deal with her but it felt nothing hazardous to me, it was like requesting a favor from an old friend.
 Not anything close to how the girls portrayed her at all.
+Nonetheless, in the back of my mind, an incessant thought occurred: this encounter flowed so smoothly that I truly felt she manipulated me, I was dragged into this already, it was too late to step back even if possible.
+I wondered why I accepted her help so easily, I don’t truly know her yet, perhaps she isn’t who she says she is.

-This was something so different so unexpected and pleasing at the same time, I think she saw in my face how grateful I was that she set another thought in my mind; “true faith has nothing to do with sacrifices, self-punishment, self-slavery, is just free will and happiness to worship without no consequences but true faith only.”
+This was something so different so unexpected and pleasing at the same time, I think she saw in my face how grateful I was but inside I had recurrent doubts.
+I might have been fighting this powerful submission she had me in and possibly that had made her set another thought in my mind; “true faith has nothing to do with sacrifices, self-punishment, self-slavery, is just free will and happiness to worship without no consequences but true faith only.”

 I thought, what a goddess, I could feel how power reeked from her words, I have never witnessed or met any entity like her.
 She shows through her words; wisdom, kindness, love, definitely a trade that won’t cost you a limp or your life.
+Whatever doubt I had against her had vanished, her power was mesmerizing and had made me succumb to her will completely.

 There was the moment I was waiting for, to ask her how to save Leann.